ym2151-tone-editor

 - Edit YM2151 tone parameters

-- Operable with just a mouse
+- Operable with mouse alone

 - Preview tone with